Citadel (Mass Effect)

 The Citadel is a fictional space station and megastructure in the Mass Effect franchise of video games developed by BioWare.
-An ancient station supposedly constructed by the long-dead Protheans, it serves as the hub of interstellar politics and society in the Milky Way galaxy due to its status as the capital of the Citadel Council, the dominant galactic polity within the Mass Effect universe.
+An ancient station supposedly constructed by the long-dead Protheans, it serves as a galactic capital, trade hub, political center, and control point for the galaxy's mass relays, the hub of interstellar politics and society in the Milky Way galaxy due to its status as the capital of the Citadel Council, the dominant galactic polity within the Mass Effect universe.
 The Citadel was praised by critics for its design, lore, and the diversity of its inhabitants enhancing the game world.

 Characteristics

 In series lore, the Citadel is one of the largest artificial structures in the galaxy, with a population of 13.2 million intelligent beings from across the Milky Way galaxy, and uses centrifugal force to create artificial gravity for its inhabitants.
 Initially, it was discovered by the asari and the salarians, the earliest post-Prothean races to discover the mass relays - megastructures scattered throughout the galaxy that facilitate FTL travel.
 Following this, an executive committee known as the Citadel Council was created, with the station functioning as the seat of galactic government.
 The Council holds great sway in the galaxy, and are recognized as an authority by most of explored space.

 The Citadel is capable of transforming from an open space station into an impenetrable shell, with each of the five sides containing a "ward" region about the size of Manhattan, while the middle ring contains a hub area known as the Presidium.
 The Keepers, an enigmatic non-communicative species of green insectoid creatures, are exclusively found on the Citadel and are constantly preoccupied with the ongoing maintenance of the station and its systems.
 The Citadel's denizens are instructed never to interfere with their maintenance work within the inner systems of the Citadel.